-When I look at myself, and my past three years of independent work, I can pick out quite a few trends.
+When I look at myself, and my past four years of independent work, I can pick out quite a few trends.

 One, I have met SO MANY PEOPLE who are independently working in one way or another.
 Whether as a freelancer, consultant, coach, business owner, entrepreneur — the number of people I’ve met who are “doing their own thing” is astounding.